KoralK5/GenNN/README.md

 # GenNN
-I tried making a genetic algorithm neural network from scratch
+I tried making a genetic algorithm neural network from scratch in 1 hour.